Exploring Tokyo – Photography + Travel Guide

 Our NiSi 100mm filter kit had a nice holiday, it stayed mostly in the room while we were in Tokyo.
 Naturally, we did carry our *GOBE CPL (polarizer) and a couple of *GOBE ND screw-in filters with us that were easy to pack.
 We also recommend that you carry a *GOBE ND Variable filter that will help you to obtain slower shutter speeds on sunny days.
 If you are planning some tripod-mounted landscape type shots (sunrise and sunset) then the square filter system may be worth carrying around. *Use coupon code ‘widescenes’ to get 15% discount off all GOBE products.

 Below is a brief rundown of where we visited during our stay in Tokyo.
-We stayed in Jimbocho, which is a district of Chiyoda, and is also known as Tokyo’s book district.
+For our first visit to Tokyo we stayed at the APA Hotel Kanda Jimbocho Ekihigashi in Jimbocho, in the district of Chiyoda, also known as Tokyo’s book district.
+The hotel room was a little small (10sqm for a small double room) which is normal for this chain of hotels, for a larger room choose a twin room.
+Rooms were very clean and had all the facilities we required.
 This area is very central in Tokyo and seemed to be a lot quieter than other areas.
 Check out the map at the bottom of this post – Jimbocho is marked with a red pin.
 This location was great for using the subway, but if you wanted to only use your JR Pass while in Tokyo you may want to consider staying in an area close to the Tokyo JR Line.
-To travel on the Subway make sure you purchase a PASMO PASSPORT card.
+To travel on the Subway make sure you purchase a PASMO or PASMO PASSPORT card.